Canadiens beat Flyers 3-2 in Game 5 to stave off elimination

 Philadelphia got a power play seven minutes into the third, but Price snagged Claude Giroux’s shot through a screen.
 Kevin Hayes then had a partial break, leading to a tripping call and Farabee’s goal that briefly drew the Flyers level before Suzuki responded.

-Montreal led 1-0 after the first period on the heels of getting shut out 1-0 o Sunday in Game 3 and 2-0 in on Tuesday in Game 4, but suffered a big blow early in the second when Jesperi Kotkaniemi was assessed a major penalty and a game misconduct for boarding on Philadelphia defenseman Travis Sanheim.
+Montreal led 1-0 after the first period on the heels of getting shut out 1-0 on Sunday in Game 3 and 2-0 in on Tuesday in Game 4, but suffered a big blow early in the second when Jesperi Kotkaniemi was assessed a major penalty and a game misconduct for boarding on Philadelphia defenseman Travis Sanheim.

-The 20-year-old center initially went to the penalty box but, after the referees reviewed the play, Kotkaniemi was booted from the game just 1:45 into the period.
+The 20-year-old Kotkaniemi initially went to the penalty box but, after the referees reviewed the play, Kotkaniemi was booted from the game just 1:45 into the period.

 Philadelphia made the Canadiens pay 50 seconds later when Voracek’s shot struck the stick of Montreal’s Ben Chiarot and beat Price.
 The Flyers took their first lead at 6:37 with eight seconds left on the same advantage when Voracek’s pass in front went off Chiarot’s skate and slid over the goal line.